-Heat the oil in a large OVEN PROOF skillet over medium high heat.
+Heat the oil in a large OVEN PROOF skillet over medium-high heat.
 Season both sides of the chicken with sea salt and freshly cracked pepper, to taste.
 Add the chicken to the pan, and cook for 2-3 minutes on each side, or until golden brown.
-Remove the chicken from the skillet and set aside on a plate.
+Remove the chicken from the skillet and set it aside on a plate.
 Add the broth, syrup, thyme, and garlic slices to the pan; stir until well combined then add the mustard and vinegar, making sure to scrape the pan to loosen any browned bits.

 Once the sauce is well combined, add the chicken back to the pan along with any juices from the plate.
 Place the skillet in the oven and bake for 10 minutes, or until the chicken is cooked through.

 Remove the skillet from the oven and let the meat rest for 5 minutes before slicing and serving along with the extra sauce/glaze on the side.
 Enjoy!